IPS-Eye-White

 Most contemporary Biblical scholars deny God's miraculous deliverance of Israel from Egypt as documented in the Old Testament (Exodus 2–12) and alluded to in the New Testament (Acts 7:36; Romans 9:17).

-One of the major reasons for the widespread skepticism concerning the Exodus is that there is no mention of Israelites in Egypt or of an Exodus from Egypt in Egyptian records.
+One of the major reasons for the widespread skepticism concerning the Exodus is that Egyptian records make no mention of the Israelites being in Egypt.
 However the absence of evidence is not evidence of absence".
 This Article Is Well Worth Reading HERE

 For Much, Much More See Does Archaeology Support the Bible?